Self-similar scaling limits of non-increasing Markov chains: Scaling limits of non-increasing Markov chains

+Then, as a consequence of \cite{EK}, Theorem 1.5, Chapter 6 (it is in fact a consequence of a step in the proof of this theorem rather than its exact statement), the convergence in distribution of $Y_n$ to $Y'$ along $(n_k)$ entails that of $(Y_n,Z_n)$ to $(Y',Z')$ in $\mathcal{D}^2$ along the same subsequence, provided the following holds:

-Therefore, the proof of Theorem \ref{CvChain} and Proposition \ref{sec:scaling-limits-non-2} will be completed provided we show the following.
+which is obviously true here since $Y'$ is a.s. c\`{a}dl\`{a}g non-increasing.
+Therefore, the proof of Theorem \ref{CvChain} and Proposition~\ref{sec:scaling-limits-non-2} will be completed provided we show the following.

-\begin{lemma} The process $Z'$ has same distribution as $Z=(\exp(-\xi_t),t\geq 0)$, where $\xi$ is a subordinator with Laplace exponent $\psi$. \end{lemma}
+\begin{lemma} The process $Z'$ has same distribution as $Z=(\exp(-\xi_t),t\geq0)$, where $\xi$ is a subordinator with Laplace exponent $\psi$. \end{lemma}

-To see that this entails Proposition \ref{sec:scaling-limits-non-2} (hence Theorem \ref{CvChain}), note that $\tau_{Y'}(t)=\inf\{u \geq 0 : \int_0^{u} Z(r)^{\gamma} \mathrm dr>t\}$ and $Y'(t)=Z'(\tau_{Y'}(t))$, for $t\geq 0$, as detailed in Section \ref{tc}.
+To see that this entails Proposition~\ref{sec:scaling-limits-non-2} (hence Theorem \ref{CvChain}), note that $\tau_{Y'}(t)=\inf\{u \geq 0 \dvtx \int_0^{u} Z'(r)^{\gamma} \,\mathrm dr>t\}$ and $Y'(t)=Z'(\tau_{Y'}(t))$, for $t\geq0$, as detailed in Section \ref{tc}.
 So the previous lemma entails that the only possible limiting distribution for $(Y_n)$ along a subsequence is that of $Y$ as defined in (\ref{eq:2}).
-Since $(Y_n,,n\geq 0)$ is a tight sequence, this shows that it converges in distribution to $Y$, and then that $(Y_n,Z_n)$ converges to $(Y,Z)$, entailing Proposition \ref{sec:scaling-limits-non-2}.
+Since $(Y_n,n\geq0)$ is a tight sequence, this shows that it converges in distribution to $Y$, and then that $(Y_n,Z_n)$ converges to $(Y,Z)$, entailing Proposition~\ref{sec:scaling-limits-non-2}.

 To prove Lemma \ref{lemmachar}, we need a pair of results on Skorokhod convergence, which are elementary and left to the reader.
 The first lemma is an obvious consequence of the definition of Skorokhod convergence.
-The second one can be proved, e.g., by using the Proposition 6.5, Chapter 3, of \cite{EK}.
+The second one can be proved, for example, by using Proposition~6.5 in \cite{EK}, Chapter~3.